nodejs/nodejs.dev/CONTRIBUTING.md

 * Commit messages must start with a capital letter
 * Commit message must end with a period `.`

+## Collaboration Policy

+- All changes must come in a PR
+- All changes must be reviewed by a member of @nodejs/nodejs.dev,
+  @nodejs/website, or @nodejs/website-redesign

+## Landing Pull Requests

+### Before you can land

+- The Status Checks for the test suite must pass
+- There must be at least one sign off

+## When Landing

+- Do not use merge button
+- [`squash`][] pull-requests made up of multiple commits
+- Land how you like as long as there are no merge commits

 ## Developer's Certificate of Origin 1.1